 Download and install TeamCity from http://www.jetbrains.com/teamcity/

-Also your build server require the following software installed, in order to perform deployment using Web Deploy
+Also, your build server requires the following software installed, in order to perform deployment using Web Deploy

-You have to install Visual Studio Express for Web on build server, otherwise you will get the following error message:
+You have to install Visual Studio Express for Web on the build server, otherwise, you will get the following error message:

 Do not forget to press “Test Connection” button before saving your source control configuration.